B-Sivakumar/QPilot/README.md

-**QPilot – Ask Questions from Any PDF Using AI** QPilot is an AI-powered document assistant that allows users to upload any PDF and ask questions about its content.
-It instantly extracts information and answers user queries in a natural, human-readable way.
+# QPilot – Ask Questions from Any PDF Using AI

+**QPilot** is an AI-powered document assistant that enables users to upload any PDF and ask questions about its content.
+It extracts relevant information from the document and provides clear, human-readable answers in real time.

-**Key Features**
+---

+## Key Features

-1.Upload any PDF document (e.g. policy, legal doc, research) 2.Ask questions in plain English
+- Upload any PDF document (e.g., insurance policy, legal contract, research paper)
+- Ask questions in plain English
-3.Powered by Groq’s LLaMA 3 large language model 4.Download the AI-generated answer as a PDF
+- Powered by Groq’s LLaMA 3 large language model
+- Download AI-generated answers as a PDF
-5.Clean and modern UI built with React
+- Clean and modern UI built with React
-6.Runs locally – privacy preserved
+- Runs locally to preserve user privacy

-**Tech Stack**
+---

+## Tech Stack

-Frontend: React, Axios, jsPDF
+- **Frontend:** React, Axios, jsPDF
-Backend: FastAPI, PyPDF2, Groq API
+- **Backend:** FastAPI, PyPDF2, Groq API
-Model: LLaMA 3 (via Groq)
+- **Model:** LLaMA 3 (via Groq)
-Language: Python + JavaScript
+- **Languages:** Python, JavaScript

+---